Nghe-Thi-Thanh-Tam/squid-game/README.md

 **How to play:**
 - This game has two team, player team (on the right) and opponent team (on the left)
-- :computer_mouse: Use your mouse to click on the stream
+- :computer_mouse: Use your mouse to click on the screen
--
+- Try to click fast to drag the opponent team
+- :trophy: The game ends when the outmost person of the team reach the wall behind, :skull: that's when the other team will all fall down.

 **Unfinished features**
 :mute: SFX